HomeBeans and Legumes

 Healthy Beans and Legumes Meal Ideas

-Crockpot Baked Beans is a side dish that serves 8.
-One serving contains 1125 calories, 41g of protein, and 40g of fat.
-For $2.94 per serving, this recipe covers 36% of your daily requirements of vitamins and minerals.
-Only a few people made this recipe, and 1 would say it hit the spot.
-If you have bacon, brown sugar, kidney beans, and a few other ingredients on hand, you can make it.
+Kelly's Chili is an American main course.
+This recipe serves 8.
+One serving contains 262 calories, 13g of protein, and 3g of fat.
+For $1.15 per serving, this recipe covers 24% of your daily requirements of vitamins and minerals.
+The Super Bowl will be even more special with this recipe.
+34 people found this recipe to be scrumptious and satisfying.
+From preparation to the plate, this recipe takes roughly 1 hour and 5 minutes.
+It is brought to you by Allrecipes.
+If you have kidney beans, chicken meat, corn kernels, and a few other ingredients on hand, you can make it.
 It is a good option if you're following a gluten free and dairy free diet.
-It is brought to you by Allrecipes.
-From preparation to the plate, this recipe takes around 6 hours and 15 minutes.
-Taking all factors into account, this recipe earns a spoonacular score of 0%, which is improvable.
-If you like this recipe, take a look at these similar recipes: Crockpot Refried Beans, Crockpot "Refried" Beans, and Smokin' Willy Barbecue Baked Beans.
+Taking all factors into account, this recipe earns a spoonacular score of 88%, which is excellent.
+If you like this recipe, you might also like recipes such as Ancho Chipotle Chili, 17 Bean White Chicken Chili, and Asian Chicken and Broccoli With Chili Garlic Sauce.

 Videos for Making Different Healthy Beans and Legumes Style Dishes